LudovicEspeel/course-web-essentials/docs/13_client_server_model/README.md

 * `give me the website www.vives.be`

-The server always responds to the request of the client
+The server always responds to the request of the client:

-* `Ok, here is the code for your request (www.vives.be)`
+* `Ok, here is the data/code for your request (www.vives.be)`
-* `Sorry, I cannot find the code for your request`
+* `Sorry, I cannot find the data/code for your request`

 ![IMAGE](./images/image20.png)